ishitg/MegaProjectProfessionalBackend/Readme.md

-# MegaProjectProfessionalBackend
+# Youtube Clone Backend

 ## Overview

-MegaProjectProfessionalBackend is an **advanced backend project for a video hosting platform**, designed to follow industry standards and production-level practices.
+This is an **advanced backend project for a video hosting platform**, designed to follow industry standards and production-level practices.
 Inspired by platforms like YouTube, it provides all the foundational backend infrastructure needed to support a modern, feature-rich video streaming service.

 This project implements a well-structured and scalable codebase, emphasizing modular design, clean separation of concerns, and robust security throughout.